data-apis/array-api/spec/extensions/linear_algebra_functions.md

 -   **upper**: _bool_

-    -   If `True`, the result must be the upper-triangular Cholesky factor.
-If `False`, the result must be the lower-triangular Cholesky factor.
+    -   If `True`, the result must be the upper-triangular Cholesky factor `U`.
+If `False`, the result must be the lower-triangular Cholesky factor `L`.
 Default: `False`.

 #### Returns

 -   **out**: _&lt;array&gt;_

     -   an array containing the Cholesky factors for each square matrix.
+If `upper` is `False`, the array must contain lower-triangular matrices.
+Otherwise, it must contain upper-triangular matrices.
 The returned array must have a floating-point data type determined by {ref}`type-promotion` and shape as `x`.

 (function-linalg-cross)=
 ### linalg.cross(x1, x2, /, *, axis=-1)